badlydrawnrob/elm-playground/programming-elm/README.md

 Sketch it out, make it visual.
 Add in some useful videos or links that help.

 1. Sometimes we can temporarily [disable some features](https://tinyurl.com/elm-playground-e752160) when updating our `Model` (now a `List Photo` feed) so that we can load it.

-2. At first I thought that `List.filter` was the way to go, but it's more graceful using `List.map` and adding in the `updatePhoto` function etc.
+2. I think the basic difference between `List.filter` and `List.map` is that `.filter` limits the amount of values returned, whereas `.map` provides ALL the values, changed in some way.
+It's more graceful using `List.map` and adding in the `updatePhoto` function etc. (in this particular program).
     - [Updating minimally, with fewer arguments](https://tinyurl.com/elm-playground-f54b4f6) is BETTER (see the `Msg` branches update functions)
     - You MUST lift the `Maybe Feed`, hence why the `Id` mapping function is placed there.
-3. A `List.filter` function and using `Id` in form, click events, and `Msg` to update a particular `Photo`.
+3. A `List.filter` function and using `ID` in form, click events, and `Msg` to update a particular `Photo`.
     - When to use `List.filter` over `List.map`?
     - What if your records contain different data?
     - You can't use `List.map` or `List.filter` in this case?
     - In fact, you won't even be able to use `List` if data isn't all the same types.

 3. **Sketch out how the [Http command works](https://github.com/badlydrawnrob/elm-playground/blob/cfe1c7a39d4829c35552ec4252c97dd5975dde2b/programming-elm/src/WebSockets/RealTime.elm#L249):** It's actually quite hard to describe as the [`Http.expectJson`](https://elmprogramming.com/decoding-json-part-1.html#replacing-expectstring-with-expectjson) type signature isn't very easy to understand. **The [simple version in the Elm Guide](https://guide.elm-lang.org/effects/json), however is much easier to understand**
     - Visualise the flow of information ...
     - Initial fetch (or click a button and send a `Cmd`)